-Last week we share our top three trend for this year, and in this blog we will continue as we discuss enhancing the customer experience through self-service, agent engagement, automation and channel proliferation.
+Last week we shared our top three trends for this year, and in this blog we will continue as we discuss enhancing the customer experience through self-service, agent engagement, automation and channel proliferation.

 4. Self Service is about to get personal

 Personalization will be key for companies looking to keep up with customer expectations.
 The empowered customer is now king, but they do not want to have every option available to them at all times.
 Their time is precious and they want to have a self-service experience that is hyper-relevant to them.

 Companies who know what product a customer has for instance, will be able to serve up a limited set of options and disregard the irrelevant.
 They will learn which channels a customer prefers and route them without having to ask.
 Organizations that take customer experience seriously through personalization will stand out from the noise and create loyal customers.

 5. The Employee Experience Will Be Enhanced, Not Just the Customer Experience (EX=CX)